-Table 3.3 - Licences and permits required for Stage 1
+Table 3-3 - Licences and permits required for Stage 1

-Licence / permit / approval Approval authority Requirement Driveway permit Liverpool Plains Shire Council Section 138 approval is required to connect site access road to Nicholsons Lagoon Rd.
+Licence / permit / approval Approval authority Requirement Driveway permit Liverpool Plains Shire Council Section 138 approval is required to connect site access roads to Nicholsons Lagoon Rd and Slacksmiths Lane.
 Section 138 approvals are applied for through the NSW Planning Portal.
-Multi-State Class 1 Load Carrying Vehicle Dimension Exemption Notice 2023 (No.2) National Heavy Vehicle Regulator An exemption notice is required for the use of 25m semitrailers on Nicholsons Lagoon Rd as it is not part of the approved road network for this size of vehicle.
+Multi-State Class 1 Load Carrying Vehicle Dimension Exemption Notice 2023 (No.2) National Heavy Vehicle Regulator An exemption notice is required for the use of 25m semitrailers on Nicholsons Lagoon Rd and Slacksmiths Lane as neither road is part of the approved road network for this size of vehicle.
 Exemption notices are applied for through the NHVR portal.